 Higher the lead volume = More data and insights to optimise your campaigns and fix problems

-The question then is: how to increase lead volume?
+The question then is: how to increase lead volume for enough leads?

 - Boosting lead volume starts with identifying the right channels.
 There are many viable platforms to choose from — the trick is to determine which platforms are most effective for your business.
 It’s also important to assess ad types, formats, and settings — and this largely boils down to experimentation.